 English Translation: Sage

 - Begin in Downward Facing Dog pose.
 Step both feet together so your big toes are touching.

 - Now move your right hand over to the left so it's at the center of your mat (still at the top of your mat).

 - Roll over to your right side and plant your right heel down so you are balancing on the outside edge of your right foot.
 You want your left foot to be stacked on top of your left foot with both feet flexed.
 If this is too hard, bend your left knee and place your left foot flat on the ground in front of your right leg for support.

 - Reach your left arm up above you and if you can, gaze up at your palm.
 Engage your right fingertips so you can take some pressure out of your wrists.
-Stay here for 5 or more deep breaths, trying to keep your core strong and the pose steady.
+Stay here for five deep breaths, trying to keep your core strong and the pose steady.

 - Now drop your left hand back down and place your right hand back where it was near the top right corner of your mat.
-Separate your feet so you are in a "top of a push-up" position (what I call Plank).
+Separate your feet so you are in a "top of a push-up" position (Plank).
 Now take a vinyasa and come back to Downward Facing Dog.
 Then do the other side.